 Overall GCSE performance will be considered

-The use of this data will be designed not to overlap with the criteria that applies to consideration of an applicant under the University's widening participation scheme, Access to Birmingham (A2B).
-The thresholds for each aspect of contextual information can not be identified until after we have considered all applications.
+The use of these data is designed not to overlap with the criteria that apply to consideration of an applicant under the University's widening participation scheme, Access to Birmingham (A2B)

 Highers: Five subjects at grade A including, Chemistry, Biology, Maths and English.

 Advanced Highers: Three subjects including Chemistry and Biology must be offered (grade requirements: AAB)

 Higher level: Chemistry and Biology and one other approved subject

 Subsidiary level: The subjects must include English and Mathematics if not offered at the higher level

 Minimum of 36 points (excluding core points) must be attained, with at least 18 at HL.
 Grade 6s are required in Biology and Chemistry and a minimum of 5 in other subjects

 If relevant, you must provide results from the Middle Years' Programme